 Skinny Poolside Dip

-Serve immediately or store in the fridge, covered, for up to 24 hours.
+- Serve immediately or store in the fridge, covered, for up to 24 hours.
 The longer the dip sets, the more water the vegetables will release.
+We prefer this eaten sooner than later.

 Other dip recipes you’ll love: